Javor, Ljubljana: Geography

 Aslivka Creek rises east of the village, and then flows east to join Besnica Creek in Zgornja Besnica.

 Name

 Javor and names like it (e.g., Javornik, Javorje, etc.) are derived from the Slovene common noun javor 'maple', thus referring to the local vegetation.

 History

 Archaeological evidence attests to the early settlement of the area: above the village there is a flat Hallstatt burial site, which also contains Roman-era graves.
 There are prehistoric burial mounds located south of this.
 At Žagar Peak (Žagarski vrh), northwest of the main settlement, the microtoponym Na grmadi (literally, 'at the bonfire') is a reference to the bonfires that were lit as warnings during Ottoman attacks.
 A school was established in Javor in 1894, but classes were only offered on Sundays.
 A part-time school was established in 1901, and a full-time school in 1928.
 Lessons were held in a private house until a schoolhouse was built in 1941.
+Around 1950, two extensive military bunkers were built near the village.